 Universities and Think Tanks

-Michael is a senior mediator on the rosters at the United Nations (Department of Political Affairs) and the Canadian National Energy Board, a certified mediator in Canada (Québec), and a Member of the Environment and Land Use Committee of Quebec’s Institute for Arbitration and Mediation.
+Michael is a senior mediator on various United Nations and other rosters, and a certified mediator in Canada (Québec).
 He is an Associate Member of the Centre for Legal Pluralism and Human Rights at the Faculty of Law at McGill University.
 He holds a J.D. from the University of Victoria and a B.Sc.
 (First Class Honours) in Physical Geography from McGill University.
-Michael was called to the Bar as a lawyer in Ontario, but is not currently a practicing member.
+Michael was called to the Bar as a lawyer in Ontario, but is not a practicing member.

 Michael has authored more than 70 professional reports and academic publications including: